Last Updated on November 20, 2023

 Employers must send the requested information to USCIS.
 Failure to do so will likely result in a denial.

 USCIS can issue RFEs for all petition types.

 USCIS will consider applicant responses received within 60 calendar days after the due date posted on an applicable notice or request before it acts.
-However, this flexibility is only applicable assuming the notice or request was issued by USCIS between March 1, 2020, and July 25, 2022, inclusive.
 A list of eligible documents is posted in our original story, available here.

 RFEs and Recent Trends

 USCIS regularly releases data and immigration statistics throughout the course of the year, and this includes RFE data.
 The general public can visit USCIS’ website and view historical RFE data that dates to Fiscal Year (FY) 2017.

 From a high level, RFE trends tend to correlate depending on the executive branch.
 USCIS data indicates that the completions with RFE percentage in FY 2017 was 21.4%.
 For FY 2018, the RFE rate increased to 38% and then 40.2% in FY 2019.
 Rates dropped to 28.8% in FY 2020, and dropped again to 16.2% in FY 2021.
 In FY 2023, the number of completions with RFE rose slightly to 10.5% after dropping to 9.6% in FY 2022.